Hewlett Packard Enterprise Company (HPE) – Don’t Be So Quick to Call it Dead

 Hewlett Packard Enterprise Company (HPE): Who are the competitors?

-The company’s main competitors (and peers) include Apple Inc. (AAPL) that is trading 0.49% up over the past 12 months and Microsoft Corporation (MSFT) that is -3.81% lower over the same period.
-Cisco Systems Inc. (CSCO) is -9.86% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Apple Inc. (AAPL) that is trading -4.57% down over the past 12 months and Microsoft Corporation (MSFT) that is -8.98% lower over the same period.
+Cisco Systems Inc. (CSCO) is -11.68% down on the 1-year trading charts.